andrewgepearce/sequencer/README.md

 -rw-r--r--    1 joeblogs  usergroup   11561  2 Jun 17:40 Test_Sequence_Diagram.1.1.yaml
 ```

+The `package.json` file shows routines used in publishing this repository, including use of the tool in building examples.

 ## Example

 ### Example 1 - A sequence diagram with 3 actors but with no flows!